IbcAlpha/IBC/userguide.md

 operation.

-The net effect of these changes is that it is no longer a good idea to start IBController under Task Scheduler by running a command file.
-It will only work correctly if the command given to Task Scheduler directly runs IBController.
+The net effect of these changes is that it is no longer a good idea to start TwsAutomater under Task Scheduler by running a command file.
+It will only work correctly if the command given to Task Scheduler directly runs TwsAutomater.

-To set this up, first run IBController manually (using IBControllerStart.bat or IBControllerGatewayStart.bat), and open the log file in Notepad or any other text editor: if using Notepad, make sure that 'Word Wrap' on the Format menu is not checked).
-Now create your scheduled task (it's easiest to import the sample included in the IBController download zip file), and open the start action editor.
+To set this up, first run TwsAutomater manually (using TwsAutomaterStart.bat or TwsAutomaterGatewayStart.bat), and open the log file in Notepad or any other text editor: if using Notepad, make sure that 'Word Wrap' on the Format menu is not checked).
+Now create your scheduled task (it's easiest to import the sample included in the TwsAutomater download zip file), and open the start action editor.
-Find the line in the log file that reads: 'Starting IBController with this command:', then select and copy the first part of the following line (up to but not including `-cp`), and paste it into the `Program/script:` field of the action editor.
+Find the line in the log file that reads: 'Starting TwsAutomater with this command:', then select and copy the first part of the following line (up to but not including `-cp`), and paste it into the `Program/script:` field of the action editor.
 Then select and copy the remainder of the line in the log file (starting at `-cp`), and paste it into the `Add arguments (optional):` field of the action editor.
 You can now run this scheduled task in the normal way.

-Note that running IBController via from Task Scheduler via a direct command in this way means that there is no permanent IBController log file.
-Any output from IBController appears in the window that Java creates to host the Java console output, but there is no way to capture this to a file (note that normal redirection operators `>` and `>>` cannot be used in a command in a scheduled task).
-If you've made sure that your IBController installation operates correctly before setting up your scheduled task, this should not be too much of a problem.
+Note that running TwsAutomater via from Task Scheduler via a direct command in this way means that there is no permanent TwsAutomater log file.
+Any output from TwsAutomater appears in the window that Java creates to host the Java console output, but there is no way to capture this to a file (note that normal redirection operators `>` and `>>` cannot be used in a command in a scheduled task).
+If you've made sure that your TwsAutomater installation operates correctly before setting up your scheduled task, this should not be too much of a problem.

-### Multiple IBController Instances
+### Multiple TwsAutomater Instances
 ----------------------------------

 You may want to run more than one instance of TWS or the Gateway on the same